MontgomeryLab/RNA-integrate/Shiny_App/README.md

         - Point Color and Point Size: prompts users to enter information about each selected class if the <strong>Generate Class Parameters</strong> box is checked.
       - If <strong>Generate Class Parameters</strong> is not checked
         - Select Class Parameters: selection from working directory of the class parameters csv.
 If left blank, a default class parameters csv will be generated including all classes listed in the gene table.
+        - To use the demo class parameters csv, select the file named <strong>demo_class_parameters.csv</strong>

 <strong>Heatmap</strong>
 - Heatmap Type: describes what type of heatmap is to be rendered and saved.
 Options include <strong>Complete</strong>, <strong>All Classes</strong>, and <strong>Selected Slasses</strong>.
 See [Heatmap](#heatmap).
 If no gene table is uploaded, a complete heatmap will be rendered, and the input widget will not be shown.